 Helpers may stay With families or in our volunteer dorm accommodation.
 We hope to establish a network of visiting artists and carers who just enjoy to take time out and come and help in our village and be part of our family-life.
 There may be participants with specialist skills who come on an “internship” or for a “working holiday”… this may include those with whom a collaboration can be made for in-kind contribution on a one-off basis or in an agreed way if they would like their time and talent to contribute towards “owning” a share in the Co-operative.
 This can also apply to “skilled professionals”.
 And it may mean parents who have skills and are committed to the project development are enabled to “earn” their share in the village and spend more time actively involved in the start-up phase, while being part of the community – rather than struggling to care for their person with special needs and working in the “western society” context.

 I have been working on and integrating this “volunteer aspect” and testing out things here in the local context of building my house in Denpasar… I have had maybe around 50 people stay with us as volunteers and have found people to be a lovely help in building (especially since this is natural building and with bamboo which is very attractive for ‘conscious travellers’) and having friends/visitors brings social stimulation for myself, and a more lively dynamic to our household – privides language practice and interest for my carers (I’m not a big talker) and we have had quite a few little adventure trips around with our vols and have got to see ‘a bit more of the island’.
-There are positives and negatives, as with all things (shit, not more red wine!) and overall, it’s been an enriching and de-isolating experience.
-Conversely, it’s also nice when they all leave and we have an empty house again.
-Balance is the key right?
-You can see my Helper ad here.
+There are positives and negatives, as with all things, and overall, it’s been an enriching and de-isolating experience.

 I anticipate that people with disabilities with capacity to contribute in the initial start-up and development areas with their skills and expertise may also be included and participate fully in the community village formation.
 In my view, it is better to tap on this vast resource that I believe is lying latent due to the collision of battling to achieve funding needs in our home countries with being able to have a freaking life… !
 I don’t want to dictate to anyone.
 I just hope that I can inspire others towards leading a more independent impactful life more time can be spent Living Life In Community.